Collective quantum phase slips in multiple nanowire junctions: Discussions and Conclusions

-To conclude, we have described a novel structure for enhancing the quantum phase slips in a phase-slip flux qubit by using multiple junctions of nanowires.
-Our results show that the collective effect of the multiple junctions gives rise to a large phase-slip rate that can lead to appreciable number of quantum phase slips events.
+To conclude, we have proposed a new device for studying how quantum phase slips in a phase-slip flux qubit are influenced by the symmetry in multiple nanowire junctions.
+Our results show that the collective effect of the multiple junctions gives rise to a large phase-slip rate that can lead to an appreciable number of quantum phase slips events.
 The effective phase-slip rate can be adjusted via the gate voltage on each island between a pair of adjoining phase-slip junctions.
-Consequently, the phase-slip flux qubit can be controlled by this gate voltage, apart from the magnetic flux applied to the qubit loop.
+Consequently, the phase-slip flux qubit can be controlled by the gate voltages, apart from the magnetic flux applied to the qubit loop.
 Furthermore, we have proposed to couple two multi-junction phase-slip flux qubits via the mutual inductance between them, which are dual to two capacitively coupled charge qubits.
-Currently, many materials can only exhibit weak signals of quantum phase slips, which makes them not ideal for quantum information processing.
-Our proposed multi-junction structure not only provides a large effective phase-slip rate that can enhance appreciable signals of quantum phase slips, but also potentially allows these materials become applicable as robust elements in superconducting circuits.
+Currently, many materials exhibit only weak signals of quantum phase slips, which makes them unsuitable for quantum information processing.
+Our proposed multi-junction structure not only provides a large effective phase-slip rate that can enhance appreciable signals of quantum phase slips, but also potentially allows those materials to be used as robust elements in superconducting circuits.